Setting Up Credentials

 Selecting Which Credential to Use

-When a bundle uses a provider with multiple credentials, MCPBundles uses:
+When a bundle uses a provider, MCPBundles prioritizes credentials in this order:

 - ERROR credentials are skipped